 Meet the Career Services Team

-Elizabeth Bernstein, Interim Director
+Elizabeth Bernstein, Director

 A member of the Career Services Office since 2004, Ms. Bernstein counsels students and alumni on legal career path options, resume and cover letter drafting, interviewing skills, and formulating career goals.
 She coordinates and presents workshops on career planning and law student professionalism.
 Additionally, she oversees the Alumni Resource Network directory, a platform to help students and fellow alumni as they navigate career path questions.